-Mr. Town serves as the Chairman of the Attorney General’s Servicemembers and Veterans Rights Subcommittee and as a member of the Law Enforcement Relations and Coordination, and Cyber and Intellectual Property Subcommittees.
+Mr. Town serves as the Chairman of the Attorney General’s Servicemembers and Veterans Rights Subcommittee and as a member of the Law Enforcement Relations and Coordination; Management, Performance and Personnel; and Office and Budget Management Subcommittees.
 He is also the lone U.S. Attorney member of the Attorney General’s Violent Crime Reduction Coordinating Committee.

 Mr. Town, a former judge advocate in the U.S. Marine Corps, was a prosecutor in the Madison County District Attorney’s Office from 2005, when he moved to Huntsville, until his confirmation as U.S. Attorney.
 Town left the District Attorney’s Office as a senior prosecutor handling a full catalogue of crimes, including capital murder, murder, robbery and burglary.
 Mr. Town also was instrumental in forming the Madison County Veterans Court, one of the first such diversionary courts in Alabama dedicated to the physical and mental health needs of veterans in the criminal justice system.

 Mr. Town served in the Marine Corps for 12 years and was honorably discharged in 2008, attaining the rank of Major.
 Before moving to Alabama, he was outside counsel at a large firm in New Jersey focused on commercial defense of major pharmaceutical, commercial and surety companies involved in litigation with federal agencies.